aws-samples/sample-parliamentary-question-responder/docs/content/docs/installation.md

 gmake deploy
  ```

  Once the sample is deployed [AWS Lambda](https://aws.amazon.com/lambda/) functions are called to pull the last 4 days of written questions and publications from the Education Committee from the Parliamentary API.
-Once the content has been retrieved it is added to the appropriate[Amazon Bedrock Knowledge Bases](https://aws.amazon.com/bedrock/knowledge-bases/).
+Once the content has been retrieved it is added to the appropriate [Amazon Bedrock Knowledge Bases](https://aws.amazon.com/bedrock/knowledge-bases/).
 This asynchronous process can take a few minutes to complete, you can track progress by looking at the length of the [Amazon Simple Queue Service](https://aws.amazon.com/sqs/) queues.

 ## Accessing the Application
 To access the frontend website, locate the SiteCloudFrontUrl value from the stack outputs (this is also displayed as the final output of the gmake deploy command) and paste this URL into your browser.
-When the page loads, click the Sign In button and then select the Create an account link to set up your user account.
+When the page loads, click the `Sign In` button and then select the `Create an account` link to set up your user account.

 After completing the account creation process, you can use the Find similar questions feature to search for previously asked questions and their responses, or use the Chat feature to interact with the publications Knowledge Base and draft responses to parliamentary questions.